awesomeWM/awesome/docs/03-declarative-layout.md

 The `naughty.layout.box` allows to provide custom widgets to use within the notifications.

-The `awful.wallpaper` provides a non-intereactive "backgroud" for one or more `screen`.
+The `awful.wallpaper` provides a non-interactive "backgroud" for one or more `screen`.
 While it uses normal widget, it will not automatically be repainted if they change.
 It will also not provide any mouse events.